arthur7373/linux-training/level2/2-5-SSH.md

 Fail2ban can mitigate this problem by creating rules that automatically alter your firewall configuration based on a predefined number of unsuccessful login attempts.
 This will allow your server to respond to illegitimate access attempts without intervention from you.

-Install Fail2ban
+#### Install Fail2ban

 While Fail2ban is not available in the official CentOS package repository, it is packaged for the EPEL project.
-EPEL, standing for Extra Packages for Enterprise Linux, can be installed with a release package that is available from CentOS:  yum -y install epel-release
+EPEL, standing for Extra Packages for Enterprise Linux, can be installed with a release package that is available from CentOS:

+`yum -y install epel-release`

+Now we should be able to install the fail2ban package:

+`yum -y install fail2ban`

-Now we should be able to install the fail2ban package:  yum -y install fail2ban Once the installation has finished, use systemctl to enable the fail2ban service: systemctl enable fail2ban
+Once the installation has finished, use systemctl to enable the fail2ban service:

+`systemctl enable fail2ban`

-Fail2ban service keeps its configuration files in the /etc/fail2ban directory.
-There, you can find a file with default values called jail.conf.
+Fail2ban service keeps its configuration files in the `/etc/fail2ban` directory.
+There, you can find a file with default values called `jail.conf`.
 Since this file may be overwritten by package upgrades, we shouldn't edit it in-place.
-Instead, we'll write a new file called jail.local.
-Any values defined in jail.local will override those in jail.conf.
+Instead, we'll write a new file called `jail.local`.
+Any values defined in `jail.local` will override those in `jail.conf`.

 `/etc/fail2ban/jail.local`